mariofaragalla/SES_AVR_Project/README.md

 ## General Description:

 This project was part of the Software for Embedded Systems (SES) course which was offered in Summer Semester 19/20 in the Mechatronics masters curriculum.
 This Project was an excellent way for me to learn about most of the Embedded Systems basics.
-For each task there will be a read me file which includes the purpose of the task.
+Moreover, due this project my knowlege in C Programming have been furthered in addition to that it gave me a good background about AVR microcontrollers hardware especially the AVR (ATmega128RFA1).
+For each task there will be a specific readme file which includes the purpose of the corresponding task.

 Note that: